shnupta/bric/README.md

 I'm completely open to anyone forking and helping build features of the editor so go ahead and make a PR!
 A contribution guide will be written shortly.

 The basic workflow as of November 2017 is:
-- Development and pul requests are made on the development branch.
+- Development and pull requests are made on the development branch.
 - These PRs will be reviewed and if accepted merged into the development branch.
 - Every (x time period) a test version of bric will be merged into the testing branch for confirmation that new features are working as expected.
 - Once tested, approved features will be merged into the master branch for the next release.